jtsage/unifi-munin-plugins/README.md

-UniFi Munin Plugins
+UniFi Munin Plugin
 ===================
-A couple of munin plugins for UniFi gear - All written in 100% perl
+A munin plugin for UniFi gear - All written in 100% perl

  * standard pre-requisites, no 3rd party API client.
  * does not yet support WebRTC requests - needs direct access to the controller.
  * most plugins support munin-multigraph
  * all plugins support [munin-dirtyconfig](http://guide.munin-monitoring.org/en/latest/plugin/protocol-dirtyconfig.html) (see performance below.)

-## Available Plugins:
+## Available Graphs:

 ### unifi\_clients\_by\_device _(multigraph)_